build3r/TodayILearned/stoic_lessons/lessons_2021.md

 144. Jul 20: Support your natural inclination to justice with strong boundaries and and commitment so that you don't go astray when no one is watching.
 145. Jul 21: You have a higher obligation to humanity to get up and do the work so that everyone can progress.
 146. Jul 22: If you are forced to do a thing then its not noble.
 All noble deeds are voluntary.
+147. Jul 23: Take both praise and sly comments with indifference and stick to your duty.
+Don't let them change your state of mind.
+148. Jul 24: When you hear about an horrible news, if you can do something about it do it.
+Just emoting or felling sorry and changing your state of mind will be deterrent.
+If you can't to any thing then stick to your duties.